VladimirMakaev/cqrs-journey-doc/Reference_06_Sagas.markdown

 translates between message types.
 For example, when it receives a **SeatsNotReserved** event, it sends an **AddToWaitList** command.

-## When Should I Use a Process Manager?
+## When should I use a Process Manager?

 Process Manager route commands and events between aggregate instances, however they don't implement any business logic.
 There are